♫ Listening to: Heaven is Falling by Bad Religion ♫

 Vegan Vanilla Frosting Directions

-Whisk the shortening, margarine, coconut cream, and vanilla for 1 minute using an electric or stand mixer.
+Whisk the shortening, margarine, coconut cream, and vanilla for 1 minute using a stand mixer or a handheld electric mixer.

 Sift in the powdered sugar, 1 cup at a time, mixing for a minute between each addition.